Generic capability 4

 - How to raise any concern about safety and how to report incidents with the organisation worked in;

 - How to notify responsible organisations about vulnerable adults when abuse or neglect is a concern;

-- The importance of human factors and system failures as major causes of patient harm.
+- The importance of human factors and system failures as significant causes of patient harm.

-The second four pieces of knowledge that an expert rehabilitation professional should known concern quality improvement: she or he should know:
+The second four pieces of knowledge that an expert rehabilitation professional should know concern quality improvement: they should know:

 - The principles of quality management and quality improvement (previously termed ‘audit’);

 - Where to get help from within the organisation worked in;